ahangchen/Chromium_doc_zh/zh/General_Architecture/Sandbox.md

 * ProcessSystemCallDisablePolicy, which allows selective disabling of system calls available from the target process.
 * Renderer processes now have this set to DisallowWin32kSystemCalls which means that calls from user mode that are serviced by win32k.sys are no longer permitted.
 This significantly reduces the kernel attack surface available from a renderer.
 See here for more details.

-**App Container (low box token):**
+**App Container (low box 令牌):**

 * \>= Win8
-* In Windows this is implemented at the kernel level by a Low Box token which is a stripped version of a normal token with limited privilege (normally just SeChangeNotifyPrivilege and SeIncreaseWorkingSetPrivilege), running at Low integrity level and an array of "Capabilities" which can be mapped to allow/deny what the process is allowed to do (see [MSDN](https://msdn.microsoft.com/en-us/library/windows/apps/hh464936.aspx) for a high level description).
-The capability most interesting from a sandbox perspective is denying is access to the network, as it turns out network checks are enforced if the token is a Low Box token and the INTERNET_CLIENT Capability is not present.
+* In Windows this is implemented at the kernel level by a Low Box 令牌 which is a stripped version of a normal 令牌 with limited privilege (normally just SeChangeNotifyPrivilege and SeIncreaseWorkingSetPrivilege), running at Low integrity level and an array of "Capabilities" which can be mapped to allow/deny what the process is allowed to do (see [MSDN](https://msdn.microsoft.com/en-us/library/windows/apps/hh464936.aspx) for a high level description).
+The capability most interesting from a sandbox perspective is denying is access to the network, as it turns out network checks are enforced if the 令牌 is a Low Box 令牌 and the INTERNET_CLIENT Capability is not present.
-* The sandbox therefore takes the existing restricted token and adds the Low Box attributes, without granting any Capabilities, so as to gain the additional protection of no network access from the sandboxed process.
+* The sandbox therefore takes the existing restricted 令牌 and adds the Low Box attributes, without granting any Capabilities, so as to gain the additional protection of no network access from the sandboxed process.

 **Disable Font Loading:**